 Voters approved Proposition 30 in 2012, providing increased revenues through the next several fiscal years.
-Prior to the termination of the temporary additional personal income tax rates under Proposition 30 on December 31, 2018, the Administration's plan is to completely pay off the unprecedented level of budgetary borrowings, debts and deferrals which were accumulated in order to balance budgets largely over the past decade (the "wall of debt").
-As of the 2014 Budget Act, the state's budget is projected to remain balanced within the projection period ending in fiscal year 2017-18.
-See "DEFERRED OBLIGATIONS" and "CURRENT STATE BUDGET - Multi-Year Budget Projections."
+Prior to the termination of the temporary additional personal income tax rates under Proposition 30 on December 31, 2018, the Administration's plan is to pay off most of the unprecedented level of budgetary borrowings, debts and deferrals which were accumulated in order to balance budgets largely over the past decade.
+As of the 2015-16 Governor's Budget, the state's budget is projected to remain balanced through fiscal year 2018-19 with a positive budget reserve balance at the end of every year.
+See "DEBTS AND LIABILITIES UNDER PROPOSITION 2" and "CURRENT STATE BUDGET - Multi-Year Budget Projections."